iamsahib/Netflix-Movies-and-TV-Shows-Data-Analysis-using-SQL/README.md

 FROM (
     SELECT
         CASE
-            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
+            WHEN description LIKE '%kill%' OR description LIKE '%violence%' THEN 'Bad' ELSE 'Good'
         END AS category
     FROM netflix